 I felt very lethargic leading up to the trigger day.
 I thought I was feeling this way because of the infection.
 Maybe it was just the infection or possibly the beginning stages of FND.
 Little did I know the worst of my FND was about to be triggered.

 On August 2, 2010, the sides of my mouth started to feel weak.
 My speech slowed, and it became difficult to speak.
 There were times I could not enunciate any words, and only sound came out, even though I knew what I wanted to say.
 To say it was freaking me out was an understatement.

 The movements of my body slowed down, and my body felt heavy and hard to move.
-My leg muscles became so weak that TJ had to hold me up by my armpit in order for me to make it from the car to the ER entrance.
+My leg muscles became so weak that TJ had to hold me up by my armpit for me to make it from the car to the ER entrance.

 Between August 2nd and August 24th, I experienced the following symptoms.
-Just so you know I don’t remember any of the symptoms I experienced as a toddler and all of the symptoms listed below are things I had never experienced before in my life, well except for the last bullet.
+Just so you know, I don’t remember any of the symptoms I experienced as a toddler, and all of the symptoms listed below are things I had never experienced before in my life, well except for the last bullet.
 I had experienced that back in college and then a couple of times after.